StringEpsilon/fbUI/README.md

 Object Oriented UI toolkit written in FreeBASIC.

+### Notes for users:

+You will need at least FBC 1.04.
+I recommend using compiling with "-mt" for the threadsafe rtlib.

 ### Thanks to:

 Muttonhead, for the inspiration to do this and the code I borrowed in the early stages.
 Check out his project 'sGUI'!